milos-agathon/3D-building-height-maps-google-open-buildings/README.md

 3. Merge it with Google Open Buildings Polygons.
 4. Create stunning 2D and 3D building maps using `ggplot2` and `rayshader` in R.

+This code will help you create a crisp 2D map of building height in downtown Mumbai.

+As well as a 3D map